 Day 4 San Diego to Anza Borrego State Park

-Start out early from San Diego to Anza Borrego State Park (90 miles, approx. 2 hour drive).
-Start your visit just northwest of Borrego Springs at the park’s visitor center to learn more about this fascinating park, and to get tips on where to go.
+On day 4 our southern California itinerary heads out of the big cities to see one of the great California State Parks.
+Start out early and drive from San Diego to Anza Borrego State Park (90 miles, approx. 2 hour drive).
+Begin your visit just northwest of Borrego Springs at the park’s visitor center.
+At the Visitor Centeryou can learn more about this fascinating park, and get tips on where to go.
 Anza-Borrego’s most famous hike leads to Borrego Palm Canyon, a watery haven fed by underground springs and shaded by California fan palms, the only palm that is native to California.
 It’s not a major hike round trip (3 miles/4.8 km total), but it feels like a trek from the desert to the tropics.

 After you finish your visit at the park, continue to Palm Springs (100 miles, approx 1.5 hour drive)

 Stay 2 nights in Palm Springs.
-Possible Lodging at the ARRIVE Hotel.
+Possible Lodging at L’Horizon Hotel and Spa

 Day 5 Joshua Tree National Park (48 miles, approx 50 minute drive from ARRIVE Hotel)